 How to Store

-- Room Temperature- Allow the tortillas to cool completely.
-Then, store them in an airtight container or plastic bag for up to 5 days at room temperature.
+- Room Temperature- Store cooled tortillas in an airtight container or plastic bag for up to 5 days.

-- Freezer- Freeze cooked tortillas in a freezer-safe plastic bag or container for up to 3 months.
-Use parchment paper or wax paper in between each tortilla to prevent sticking.
+- Freezer- Freeze cooked tortillas in a freezer-safe bag or container for up to 3 months.
+Place parchment or wax paper between them to prevent sticking.

 Let's Connect!